-But note: Centrica may not be the best stock to buy.
-So take a peek at this free list of interesting companies with past earnings growth (and further growth forecast).
+Trinseo is not the only stock insiders are buying.
+So take a peek at this free list of growing companies with insider buying.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.